Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

 Scientists worked out that there must be agents in foods that were vital to health.
 These became known as vitamins, from ‘vital amine’.
 This was because scientists originally thought that all vitamins were from the family of nitrogen-containing compounds known as amines

-During the 18th and 19th century, scientists carried out studies on animals, and identified the activity of the first vitamin, antirachitic A (now called vitamin D), which cured rickets in rats.
+During the 18th and 19th centuries, scientists carried out studies on animals and identified the activity of the first vitamin, antirachitic A (now called vitamin D), which cured rickets in rats.
 The vitamin itself was identified in 1922 as part of research into rickets.

 - Vitamin B1 in 1912

 - Vitamin B2 in 1926

 Vitamin A was next – it was discovered in 1917 by two groups of researchers in the USA and first synthesized in 1947 by Dutch chemists.

 Vitamin C was discovered in 1912, isolated in 1932 and synthesized in 1934, making this the first synthetic vitamin to be available to people to take as a supplement.
 Vitamin E was discovered in 1922.

 Vitamin K was discovered by German scientists in 1929 and was named the ‘Koagulationsvitamin’ (so vitamin ‘K’) because it affected the clotting of blood.
 It was synthesized in 1939.